prakriti16/ODoQ/packetsizescripts/readme.md

 Download dnscrypt-proxy for your OS from their github repository.
 I used dnscrypt-proxy-win64-2.1.14\win64
-Then if you are on windows go to powershell and type
+.If you are on windows go to powershell and type
 ```
 cmd
 ```